 Mr Johnston was asked to pilot the Dash 80 prototype in a demonstration fly-by for airline chiefs attending the 1954 International Air Transport Association (IATA) annual general meeting in Seattle.

 Boeing hosted delegates at the Gold Cup powerboat races on Lake Washington and company president Mr Allen thought it would be a golden opportunity to impress the chiefs of the world’s airlines.

 But instead of a sedate fly-past, to everyone’s amazement, Mr Johnston put the Dash 80 into a barrel roll which, while not overstressing the aircraft, gave Mr Allen severe heart palpitations.

 Not content with one roll, Mr Johnston brought the Dash 80 around again and repeated the stunt — in case any of the airline executives thought they were seeing things.

-The next day, legend has it that Mr Johnston quipped to Mr Allen, when asked about the barrel roll: “I was just selling airplanes.”
+The next day, legend has it that Mr Johnston quipped to Mr Allen when asked about the barrel roll: “I was just selling aeroplanes.”

 The 707 had a price tag double that of the piston-engine aircraft it would replace but it would produce three times the revenue.

 The orders flowed for the 707 and its arch-rival, the Douglas DC-8.